 - Thoughts of or attempts at suicide.

-Evidence shows that any child displaying several vulnerabilities from the above lists should be considered to be at high risk of sexual exploitation.
+Evidence shows that any child displaying several vulnerabilities from the above lists could be considered to be at risk of sexual exploitation.
 Professionals should immediately start an investigation to determine the risk, along with preventative and protective action as required.

-6.1.7 It will not be the responsibility of individual workers to carry out a Child Sexual Exploitation Risk Assessment in Norfolk.
-The Multi-Agency Safeguarding Hub (MASH) is best placed to carry out a risk assessment by coordinating information available from different agencies.
+6.1.7 It will not be the responsibility of individual workers to carry out an assessment of risk.
+The Multi-Agency Safeguarding Hub (MASH) is best placed to carry out an intial risk screening process with information available from different agencies.
 Individual practitioners will be expected to play a full part in this process, however, by providing as much information as possible to the MASH to assist with the risk assessment.

-6.1.8 In the first instance concerns that a child may be at risk of sexual exploitation should be discussed with a manager and/or designated professional for safeguarding and a decision made as to whether there should be a referral to the Multi-Agency Safeguarding Hub (MASH).
-If in doubt practitioners should consult with the MASH.
+6.1.8 In the first instance concerns that a child may be at risk of sexual exploitation should be discussed with a manager and/or designated professional for safeguarding and a decision made as to whether there should be a conversation with the Children’s Advice and duty Service (CADS) who may then share the information with Health etc within MASH.
+If in doubt practitioners should consult with the CADS.

 6.1.10 Where an agency is concerned about losing the engagement of a child or young person by reporting their concern to Children’s Social Care, the agency should discuss this with Children’s Social Care to agree a way forward.
 Any decision not to share information or refer a child should be fully recorded.

 6.2.1 Professionals who have a concern that a child or young person is experiencing or is at risk of Child Sexual Exploitation must contact CADS providing as much information as possible, with reference to the CSE warning signs and vulnerabilities as appropriate.
 Police officers and staff should submit concerns.by raising a Child Protection Investigation (CPI) on Athena.
 In urgent cases immediate safeguarding action should be taken by calling the police and/or the CADS as appropriate.